|Air Force Lt. Col. William E. Molett|

 March 26, 1945 – Pfc.
-Elly Cowart Jr., 25, of Conecuh County, Ala. was killed in Germany while crossing the Rhine River.
-He is buried in Witherington Cemetery in Conecuh County.
+Elly Hubbard Cowart Jr., 25, of Conecuh County, Ala. was killed in Germany while crossing the Rhine River.
+Born on March 23, 1920, he is buried in Witherington Cemetery in Conecuh County.

 March 26, 1953 – The Evergreen Courant reported that Evergreen City Clerk John Hunter Thornley had tendered his resignation to the City Council and Mayor Vernon B. Millsap said the resignation had been accepted.
 Thornley agreed to serve on in the post of city clerk until some time in April so that city officials could have adequate time to hire a replacement.
 Thornley became city clerk in September of 1945 and had served continuously in that post until his resignation.

 March 26, 1953 - The Louisville & Nashville Railroad Co. discontinued its Montgomery and New Orleans trains No. 7 and No. 8.
 Both of these trains were “locals” and had been handling the mail service for all the local stops between Montgomery and New Orleans.

 March 26, 1953 – The Monroe Journal reported that Monroeville’s new deep water well, with a guaranteed capacity of 900 gallons of water per minute, would be put into operation within a week.
 This announcement was made by local water board officials, who stated the 1,500-foot well would be joined to the town water main within a few days.
 During the previous several months, the Layne Central Drilling Co. had been installing the pump and motor for the well, on which drilling operations were completed in December 1952.